 STEP 4: Decide

-When you define the criteria and the arguments you need to discuss with the team each one, you will need to have a decision matrix and give each criterion a defined weight and score for each option.
+When you define the criteria and the arguments you need to discuss with the team, you will need to have a decision matrix and give each criterion a defined weight and score for each option.
 After analyzing the results, you should document this decision in the project artifacts and share it with the related stakeholders.

 Software Development Life Cycle Models and Methologies.
 (2012, 3).
 Retrieved from melsatar.blog: Software Development Life Cycle Models and Methodologies